 Free adoption informational meetings

 Meetings are held every last Wednesday of the month at our Waterville office (93 Silver Street) at 6 p.m.
 They are also held in Portland at Albin, Randall & Bennett (130 Middle Street, 3rd floor) the 2nd Monday of each month at 6 pm.
-If you are interested in attending one of our free informational meetings please complete this form.
-Because of the current health crisis, Adoption Info meetings will be postponed until further notice.
+Because of the current health crisis, Adoption Info meetings will be held virtually via Zoom.
+Please complete this form if you are interested in our virtual adoption informational meetings.

 The Friends of the Maine Children's Home meetings